 Depending on the length that you’ll be cycling, you might want to consider having a separate top to wear.
 It doesn’t necessarily have to be a cycling jersey, but this dhb Flashlight jersey is an ideal addition.

-Three pockets on the back and a concealed zip for your valuables makes it a versatile top.
+Three pockets on the back and a concealed zip for your valuables make it a versatile top.
 What’s more, it’s high visibility, too.
 Which means you’ll be safe on the roads.

 They sit under your shorts or normal clothes and give you an extra level of padding.
-What’s more, they’re built well so you know they’ll last you, plus they’re not too thick so they wick away sweat.
+What’s more, they’re built well so you know they will last a while, plus they’re not too thick so they wick away sweat.